salahineo/mvc-crud/README.md

 - PHP (OOP)
 - MySQL

-> This project is fully responsive
+> This application is fully responsive

 ### Contact